 What are the best outdoor roller skates for beginners?

-It is important to have the right outdoor skates as mentioned earlier on this articles to ensure a safe and smooth ride.
+It is important to have the right outdoor skates as mentioned earlier in this article to ensure a safe and smooth ride.
 If your wheels are too hard, then your ride will be bumpy.

 I believe the Candi GRL Carlin Roller Skates are best for outdoor roller skating for beginners.